lablup/backend.ai-docs-webui/docs/sessions_all/sessions_all.rst

 .. image:: tmux_multi_session_pane.png
    :alt: tmux's multiple session management

-You can see the shell environment you saw first appears.
+You can see the first shell environment appears.
 In this way, you can use multiple shell environments within a web terminal.
 To exit or terminate the current shell, just enter ``exit`` command or press ``Ctrl-B x`` key and then type ``y``.